 Are Grignard reactions reversible?

-The reaction to forming Grignard reagents typically involves the use of the magnesium ribbon.
-All magnesium is coated with a passivating magnesium oxide layer, which inhibits the organic halide reactions.
-Addition of Grignard preformed reagent is often used as initiator.
+The reaction to form Grignard reagents typically involves the use of the magnesium ribbon.
+All magnesium is coated with a passive magnesium oxide layer, which inhibits the organic halide reactions.

 Why are Grignard reagents so reactive?

-A Grignard reagent has an RMgX formula, where X is a halogen, and R is a group of alkyl or aryl (based on a benzene ring).
-We will take R for the alkyl group for the purposes of this article.
+A Grignard reagent has an RMgX formula, where X is a halogen, and R is an alkyl or aryl group (based on a benzene ring).

 Can Grignard reagents react with alcohol?